Customer retention

 What is meant by customer retention?

-Customer retention refers to a business’s ability to keep customers engaged and purchasing over time.
-It focuses on building long-term relationships rather than just acquiring new buyers.
-High retention means customers return again and again, often spending more with each visit or renewal.
+Customer retention is a business’s ability to keep existing customers engaged and purchasing over time.
+It focuses on building long-term relationships rather than just acquiring new buyers, and high retention means customers return again and again, often spending more with each renewal or repeat purchase.

 Why is customer retention important?